Stay in touch we the latest developments

 Titania Upgraded

-After an incredible first round of testing, where the feedback blew us away and interest came in from every direction, we're proud to announce the next iteration of Titania.
-Every upgrade comes straight from what we've learned in the field—from real people, real signals, real motion.
+After an amazing first round of testing, where we achieved good feedback, we're proud to announce the next iteration of Titania.
+Every upgrade comes from the test data and improves the aspects that we found important.

-Titania now features a fully actuated palm and rotating thumb—a major step forward in dexterity and lifelike interaction.
-One more actuator, infinite new possibilities.
-Her fingers have been redesigned too—slimmer, rounder, more organic, with surfaces built for grip.
-And the palm itself now carries more adherent contact points.
+Titania now features a fully actuated palm and rotating thumb, an important step forward in dexterity and lifelike interaction.
+Her fingers have been redesigned too.
+They are slimmer, rounder and more organic, with surfaces built for grip.
+The palm itself now carries more adherent contact points.

 Titania bionic hand work in progress